Build Review and Internal Playtests: The Importance of Feedback

 How Our Playtests Are Structured

-These tests are less frequent, we aim to do at least two per product before it’s released.
+These tests are less frequent; we aim to do at least two per product before it’s released.
 The first test is executed early in the development process when there’s a prototype.
 This test isn’t for small details but rather aims to ask bigger questions like does the game feel engaging?
 Would this monetization method work?
 These questions all aim to help us answer the most important question, is the concept worth pursuing?
-This test helps us evaluate if the game requires major changes before going into smaller refinements of the concept.
+This test helps us evaluate if the game requires major changes before considering smaller concept refinements.

 Benefits of an Internal Playtest

 The evaluation of this test is also more structured than the build review.
-Where in the build review we prioritize according to our own reflection, in the internal playtest we evaluate answers based on a scoring format.
+In the build review, we prioritise according to our reflection; in the internal playtest, we evaluate answers based on a scoring format.
 Each participant fills in a form at the end of the test to give us their feedback.